 The Pueblo is a women-only mobile home and RV park in Apache Junction, Arizona.
 They don’t have a website, but the Pueblo Home Owners Association has a Facebook page.

 The Palms of Manasota in Palmetto, Florida, is the oldest and best-known LGBT retirement community in the United States, located between Sarasota and St. Petersburg.
 It was launched in 1994, and residents began moving in in 1998.
-The community filed for bankruptcy in October, 2011.
+The community filed for bankruptcy in October, 2011, but still exists.
 Their website had been removed, but as of early 2018, they are back online.

 The nation’s first assisted living facility for LGBT seniors is Stonewall Gardens in Palm Springs, California.
 Stonewall Gardens offers an on-site nurse, meals, and a 24-hour staff that assists with daily living needs such as medication management, dressing, grooming, bathing and personal assistance.

-In recent years, low-income retirement apartments that are friendly to LGBT seniors have opened in several major cities.
+Low-income retirement apartments for LGBT seniors have opened in several major cities.
 These facilities are government-subsidized and require low income qualifications for entry.
 In most cases, rent is calculated on a sliding scale based on about 30% of the renter’s income.
 Affordable facilities are in high demand, and most of these were filled via a lottery system prior to opening.
 They are fully occupied and their waiting lists are usually full.
 The demand clearly exceeds supply.

 Spirit on Lake in Minneapolis, Minnesota

 John C. Anderson Apartments in Philadelphia, Pennsylvania